-ContourGlobal Slavery and Human Trafficking Statement 2021
+ContourGlobal Slavery and Human Trafficking Statement 2022

-This statement relates to the financial year ending 31 December 201 and is published pursuant to section 54 of the Modern Slavery Act 2015.
-It sets out the steps that Contour Global plc ("Contour Global") has taken and continues to take efforts to ensure that no modern slavery or human trafficking is occurring within our business or supply chain.
+This statement relates to the financial year ending 31 December 2022 and is published pursuant to section 54 of the Modern Slavery Act 2015.
+It sets out the steps that ContourGlobal Limited ("ContourGlobal") has taken and continues to take to ensure that no modern slavery or human trafficking occurs within our business or supply chain.